CSA Sign-Up is now! Don’t wait!!

 If you are considering becoming a member of We Grow for the 2018 season, please don’t wait.
 This is the first season we are not increasing our membership numbers.
 Jump to our CSA sign-up page >>

-In retrospect, we plan to capitalize on what went well for us.
-Brassicas like broccoli, kale, cabbage and brussel sprouts did excellent.
+As we enter our fourth season with plans to expand our offerings, we plan to capitalize on what went well for us last year.
+Brassicas like broccoli, kale, cabbage and brussel sprouts did very well.
 Potatoes and squash were both significantly more productive as well and we finally harvested an abundant crop of sweet corn.
 Moving into the larger field was a challenge as we were breaking new ground and suffered in the cold, wet spring.
 Beans and onions really struggled, but this year should see improvements in production as we continue to build our soil and take more steps to keep the deer out of our growing areas.
+We will also wait for better weather to sow those warm crops.
+Trying to get in early doesn’t always pay-off.

 2018 CSA farm memberships: We are now accepting 2018 shares.
 Please go to our CSA member sign-up page for our membership form and details.